ADNiR Scholars

 Cindy An

-Cindy is an ADNiR scholar in the Multifaceted Explorations of the Neurobiology of Depressive Disorders (MEND2) lab under the mentorship of Dr. Mindy Westlund Schreiner and Dr. Scott Langenecker
+Cindy is an ADNiR scholar in the Multifaceted Explorations of the Neurobiology of Depressive Disorders (MEND2) lab under the mentorship of Dr. Mindy Westlund Schreiner and Dr. Scott Langenecker.
+Her project uses fMRI to determine if there may be altered cognitive processes associated with self-injury.

-Cindy is a Neuroscience and Psychology major with a minor in Statistics.
-Her research interests include using neuroimaging techniques to improve individualized treatment and diagnosis of psychiatric disorders.
+She is a Neuroscience and Psychology major with a minor in Statistics.
 Cindy is passionate about uncovering the neural underpinnings of negative symptoms and suicidal behavior in psychotic disorders.
 She hopes to pursue a PhD in clinical psychology to further explore these interests.

 Vania Gandhi